 Patients have rarely developed exfoliative cutaneous reactions, such as Stevens-Johnson syndrome and toxic epidermal necrolysis, during treatment with fluconazole.
+Drug reaction with eosinophilia and systemic symptoms (DRESS) has been reported.
 AIDS patients are more prone to the development of severe cutaneous reactions to many medicinal products.
 If a rash, which is considered attributable to fluconazole, develops in a patient treated for a superficial fungal infection, further therapy with this medicinal product should be discontinued.
 If patients with invasive/systemic fungal infections develop rashes, they should be monitored closely and fluconazole discontinued if bullous lesions or erythema multiforme develop.